alexwlchan/alexwlchan.net/src/_posts/2016/2016-05-10-python-smtplib-and-fastmail.md

 Not a great solution.

 My needs are fairly basic: I just want to be able to send a message from my email address, with a bit of body text and a subject, and optionally an attachment or two.
-And I'm only sending messages from one email provider, [FastMail][fastmail].
+And I'm only sending messages from one email provider, [Fastmail][fastmail].

 Since the Python standard library includes [smtplib][smtplib], I decided to give that a try.